 Factors Influencing Elk Population Numbers and Causes of Population Fluctuations

 Over the last two decades many elk herds in Colorado have changed their habits due to the ever-increasing destruction of habitat through development and the increasing disturbance by humans in their natural habitats.
 To avoid disturbance, many elk herds move to winter ranges on private lands early in the season.
-Game damage problems have become common in areas where elk use large tracts of private land to avoid hunting pressure or other disturbances such as All Terrain Vehicles (ATVs).
+Game damage problems have become common in areas where elk use large tracts of private land to avoid hunting pressure or other disturbances such as Off-highway vehicles (OHV).
 Numerous factors may influence elk habitat preference, seasonal distribution, and habitat use.
 These include snow depth, forage quality and availability, competition with domestic livestock, and disturbance from human activity, all of which in turn may influence population numbers and cause population fluctuations.
-Impacts on elk that occupy the Forest include habitat alteration from recreational activities, primarily ATVs, logging, mineral development, and livestock grazing.
+Impacts on elk that occupy the Forest include habitat alteration from recreational activities, primarily trail-based recreation, logging, mineral development, and livestock grazing.
 If habitat alteration or disturbance is severe enough, areas may become unsuitable, forcing elk into less disturbed areas on Forest or nearby adjacent private lands.
-The shift from public to private lands during the hunting seasons may be attributing to below objective harvest, thus allowing elk numbers to increase above CDOW objectives (Holland, personnel communication).

 CONSERVATION